lambdalisue/vim-shareboard/README.md

 Specify the port number of Shareboard server.
 Default is `8081`

 `g:shareboard_command`
 Specify the compile command.
-Default is `pandoc -Ss --toc -m -t html`
+Default is `pandoc -Ss --webtex -t html`

 `g:shareboard_compile_ext`
 Specify the ext name of compiled file.
 Default is `.html`